Bartender Turns Off TV During Band Set, World Ends

 click to enlarge

-The world ended Wed, May 17, 2017 when Ima Moran, a part time bartender at Shenanigans accidentally turned off the TV while attempting to change channels.
+The world ended Wed, May 17, 2017 when Ima Moran, a part time bartender at Shenanigans, accidentally turned off the TV while attempting to change channels.

 “I knew better,” Moran was quoted as saying as she fell deeper and deeper into the endless abyss.
 “Even though it seems like a distraction and a terrible discourtesy, you’re never, ever, ever supposed to turn the TV off while the band is playing.
 But I never dreamed something like this could happen.”

-Ike Anteven blames himself.
+Ike Anteven, a regular at the Cordova watering hole, blames himself.
 “You know, I’m not all that into music,” he explained just before he froze to death.
 “I thought maybe Ima could see if there was a good game on or something.
 If I’d just been content reading the FOX news crawler, everything would be normal now and not, AAAARRRRRRGGGHHHH!”

-Edianna Crusier of the popular Dark Side band had a more positive spin on the situation.
-“I always said, just one time — just one goddamn time before I die — I wish they’d turn the TV off while we’re playing,” she said, slipping in and out of consciousness.
+Edianna Crusier, vocalist for the popular Dark Side Band had a more positive spin on the situation: “I always said, just one time — just one goddamn time before I die — I wish they’d turn the TV off while we’re playing.”

 Physics professor Barnaby Jones says nobody’s sure what kept the Earth from exploding when bands played in taverns and dance halls prior to the invention of the TV.
 “It’s a mystery,” he said as his head was sliced off in a sudden debris storm.